-Deletion of member records
+Deletion of Member Records

-Library memberships which have expired and been inactive for two years are purged from Library records, unless there is an outstanding fine related to overdue materials.
-Library members who wish for their Library membership records to be purged before the account has expired and two years have passed may request that the records be deleted by submitting a Request for Data Deletion.
-The Library has the right to take reasonable steps to verify that the person submitting the request is in fact the owner of the membership before deleting the records, including by asking for photo identification.
-Members requesting deletion will be required to settle outstanding fines owed to the Library before the records are deleted.
+Library memberships that have expired and been inactive for two years are purged from Library records unless there is an outstanding fine related to overdue materials.
+Library members who wish to purge their membership records before the account expires and two years have passed may request that the records be deleted by submitting a Request for Data Deletion.
+The Library has the right to take reasonable steps to verify that the person submitting the request is the membership owner before deleting the records, including by asking for photo identification.
+Members requesting deletion must settle outstanding fees owed to the Library before the records are deleted.